Summer School Series on Methods

 Registration fee for the summer school: 100 USD

-Lunch and coffee breaks and a social event are included
+Breakfasts, lunch and coffee breaks, and a social event are included

 Please indicate in your motivation letter if you would like to apply for a travel grant which will cover your registration fee, the accommodation for the whole week and basic travel costs.
 Please note that travel grants are intended for students.